What is Vardenafil?

 Vardenafil Vs. Testosterone Therapy

 Bio-Identical Testosterone Therapy is very effective at improving sexual function, and over 58% of patients have Erectile Function sufficiently restored with Low-T Treatment alone.
 However, that leaves around 42% of patients that need further treatment.
-Levitra, on the other hand, allows around 60% of patients to experience a full sexual experience.
-This means that there is a large overlap of patients that can potentially benefit from both forms of treatment at the same time.
+Levitra, on the other hand, allows about 60% of patients to experience a full sexual experience.
+This means that there is a considerable overlap of patients that can potentially benefit from both forms of treatment at the same time.

 If I Have Erectile Dysfunction, Should I Turn to Erectile Dysfunction Medications or Testosterone Therapy First?

 Which form of treatment is best for you depends on your needs as a patient.
 In order to be treated most effectively, your prescribing physician needs to perform blood testing to evaluate your Testosterone Levels.
 If your Testosterone Levels are low, you should most likely start with Low-T Therapy.
-On the other hand, if your Testosterone Levels are in normal range, you’ll most likely benefit from Levitra, or one of the other PDE5 Inhibitors.
+On the other hand, if your Testosterone Levels are in the normal range, you'll most likely benefit from Levitra or one of the other PDE5 Inhibitors.

 Of course, if these forms of treatment are inadequate, you can combine treatments in order to restore sexual function.
-It’s also important to note that Low-T Therapy provides a wide variety of other benefits to health and wellness, including improved body composition, bone mineral density, and energy levels just to name a few.
+It's also important to note that Low-T Therapy provides a wide variety of other benefits to health and wellness, including improved body composition, bone mineral density, and energy levels, just to name a few.

 Combined testosterone and vardenafil treatment for restoring erectile function in hypogonadal patients who failed to respond to testosterone therapy alone: